How They Work

 - Technology Cadets study for six months of the year and work at either Westpac Group Technology or at Macquarie Group's Technology Division in the other half of the year.
 The bank allows for flexibility within the study and work program, particularly after first year.

 Applications for the ETCAD Program are made online to Professional Cadetships Australia.
-There are no Engineering Cadetship placements under this year's Program.
+While in previous years Rolls-Royce has offered cadetships under the ETCAD Program, there are no Engineering Cadetship placements under this year's Program.

 |Applications open:||26 April, 2017|